 Turns out, these are really easy to make, and they last a long time, too — up to six months in the fridge.
 So, they also make a good food gift.
 (Hint: Pin this recipe,, then make a batch for neighbor gifts and teacher gifts next Christmas.)

 The only downside to this preserved lemon recipe is you have to be patient.
 It takes a month for the lemons to be ready to use.
-So, make some now and you’ll be able to serve my Moroccan Chicken (recipe coming soon!) for Valentine’s Day.
+So, make some now and you’ll be able to plan a very special meal in a month!

 If you’re trying to eat healthier, preserved lemons are a great staple to have in your refrigerator.
 They add such wonderful flavor to your recipes, without the addition of calories and fat.

 To get started, I gathered my ingredients — lemons and salt — and tools I would need.
 I sterilized some canning jars and lids in the dishwasher, but you can also boil them in a pan on your stovetop.

 I washed each lemon and quartered it, being careful to leave the stem end intact.